Victoria Carter

 Victoria Mary Carter is a former New Zealand politician.
 She is now a professional company director and businesswoman.

 Early life

-Victoria Carter,(nee Davies-Booth) was born in England, her parents are journalist Valerie Davies and now retired Colonel in the British Army, Col Nicolas Davies.
+Victoria Carter,(nee Davies-Booth) was born in England, her parents are journalist Valerie Davies and now-retired British Army Colonel, Col Nicolas Davies.
 Her grandfather was the Vicar of St Mary's Church, Twickenham, Rev WJ Davies.

 Carter came to New Zealand with her mother and brother in 1970, after her parents separated.
 Her mother later married journalist, Pat Booth.

 She went to nine schools including Parnell School, Ararimu, Pukekohe High School and Baradene College.

 In 1990, Victoria married John Carter, a former legal partner of McElroy Milne and later Carter & Partners.
 Victoria and John have two sons.

 Early career

 Carter holds a law degree from the University of Auckland and has a varied background in public relations, marketing, and governance.

 Before graduation she worked at Butler White & Hanna.
 Rob Fenwick offered her a job in financial public relations at Allan Fenwick McCully.
 She later became PR director for McConnell Dowell group of companies, including InterPacific, Trustees Executors and National Insurance.

 In the mid 80's Carter began her own public relations firm acting for clients including Television New Zealand, Farmers Trading, Bayleys Real Estate and other property clients.

 In 1995 Victoria Carter was seconded to the board of the Auckland Kindergarten Association, going on to be Vice President and ending up as the President of the Association until 2005.

 The AKA was the largest educational organization outside of the tertiary sector.
 Carter advocated for increased funding and raised the awareness of the changing face of Auckland with kindergartens having so many ethnicities and cultures within them.